alankarj/social_user_simulator/README.md

 # A User Simulator Architecture for Socially-Aware Conversational Agents
+This repository contains the code and dataset for [this paper](https://dl.acm.org/citation.cfm?id=3267916).
+You can use it to simulate intent-level conversations between a social simulated user and a socially-aware agent.
+Please find details of the architecture and the dataset in the paper.

 # Datasets and models
-The user simulator RE and SR models have been trained using prelim-analysis repo.
+The user simulator RE and SR models have been trained using [prelim-analysis](https://github.com/alankarj/prelim-analysis) repo.
 In the following, <cluster_id> can take values in {0, 1, 'all'}, where 0 is P-Type, 1 is I-Type and 'all' is full dataset.
 - **weights_re_<cluster_id>.t7**: Weights for rapport estimator.
 - **weights_sr_user_<cluster_id>.t7**: Weights for the user social reasoner.
 - **weights_sr_agent.t7**: Weights for the agent social reasoner.